onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 .. image:: /delivery_sendcloud_official/static/description/Image_10.png

 Select Odoo Integration.
-Confirm.
+Start Setup.
 You will be redirected to a SendCloud page asking you to authorize OdooShop to access your Sendcloud account.
 Click on Connect in the SendCloud page.

 .. image:: /delivery_sendcloud_official/static/description/Image_20.png